Optical and mechanical properties of ion-beam-sputtered MgF$_2$ thin films for gravitational-wave interferometers: Acknowledgments

 \section{Acknowledgments}

 This work has been promoted by the Laboratoire des Mat\'{e}riaux Avanc\'{e}s and partially supported by the Virgo Coating Research and Development (VCR\&D) Collaboration.
-The work carried out at U. Montr\'{e}al is supported by the FRQNT through the RQMP on equipment obtained in part thanks to the CFI and NSERC.
-The authors would like to thank M. Gauch, F. Carstens and H. Ehlers of the Laser Zentrum Hannover for the production of the MgF$_2$ thin films and for the fruitful discussions, as well as M. Fazio for the first review of the manuscript.
-This work has document numbers LIGO-P2100113 and VIR-0314C-21.
+The work carried out at U. Montr\'{e}al is supported by the Fonds de Recherche du Qu\'{e}bec - Nature et Technologie (FRQNT) through the Regroupement Qu\'{e}becois sur les Matériaux de Pointe (RQMP) on equipment obtained in part thanks to the Canada Foundation for Innovation (CFI) and the Natural Sciences and Engineering Research Council (NSERC).
+The authors would like to thank M. Gauch, F. Carstens and H. Ehlers of the Laser Zentrum Hannover for the production of the MgF$_2$ thin films and for the fruitful discussions, as well as M. Fazio for the first and accurate review of the manuscript.
+In the online document repositories of the LIGO and the Virgo Scientific Collaborations, this work has been assigned document numbers LIGO-P2100113 and VIR-0314D-21.